hashicorp/otto/website/source/intro/getting-started/dev.html.md

 If you inspect the repository you cloned, you'll notice that there isn't any configuration for Otto.
 For simple cases, Otto doesn't need any configuration.
-Otto detected the application is a Ruby application, and automatically built us an environment tailored to Ruby development.
+Otto detected the application is a Ruby application and automatically built us an environment tailored to Ruby development.

 Before we explain in more detail what happened, let's start the application.